 How We Use Information

-We use information about you for various purposes, including to:
+We use information about you, the Customer, for various purposes, including to:

 Provide the services you request, process transactions and send you related information, including confirmations and receipts;